oscarrobert-star/cache/ReadMe.md

 - **`/fetch`**:
   - **GET**: Fetches messages from the Pub/Sub subscription and returns them as a JSON response.

-## Managing Logs with Cloud Logging

-The application integrates logging that is forwarded to **Google Cloud Logging** for log management and visualization.
-Cloud Logging provides the following benefits:

-1. **Centralized log management**: All logs are captured and can be queried and filtered easily within Google Cloud Console.
-2. **Simplified setup**: Using Cloud Logging avoids the complexity of setting up an ELK stack, while still providing rich log management capabilities.
-3. **Log Monitoring**: Logs can be used to create alerts, monitor application health, and troubleshoot issues.

-In the Flask app, logs are sent to **Google Cloud Logging** by default.
-You can query, visualize, and create dashboards for application logs directly in the Cloud Console.

-Here's a section you can add to your `README.md` or `infra-docs.md` to document the GitHub Actions workflow for building and deploying to Google Cloud Run:

 ### 9. **CI/CD Workflow with GitHub Actions**

 A GitHub Actions workflow is used to automate the process of building and deploying the application to **Google Cloud Run** whenever changes are pushed to the `main` branch.
 This ensures consistent and reliable deployments with minimal manual intervention.